-You probably know that “a” comes before a word starting with a consonant and “an” is used before a word starting with a vowel.
-But, what about those tricky words that don’t sound quite right when you follow the rule?
-Learn how to use a and an in certain instances, including hour and URL, with these example sentences.
+You probably know that a comes before a word starting with a consonant and an is used before a word starting with a vowel.
+But what about those tricky words that don’t sound quite right when you follow the rule?
+Learn how to use a and an with these example sentences.

 A misunderstanding of the rule is that you need to pay attention to the actual letter of the next word.
 In reality, it’s the sound of the word that you should follow when deciding to use a or an.

 Examples Using A in a Sentence

 The article a typically comes before a word that begins with a consonant sound.
 Examples of when to use a include:

 I went to a restaurant.
 (The next sound is r)

 A man was driving too fast.
 (The next sound is m)

 A dog barked all night.
 (The next sound is d)

 Sharon decided to read a book.
 (The next sound is b)